7 Star-Worthy Quilts to Inspire Your Quilting

-Marie and Vicki of Handi Quilter chat with Linda and show mini quilts from their 2015 Quilt Challenge.
-Seven different quilts to inspire your quilting!
+Marie and Vicki of Handi Quilter chat with Linda about mini quilts created for a 2015 challenge.
+Let the seven different quilts inspire your quilting!

 Looking for more quilting design inspiration?
 See more here.